Table of Contents

 Certain goods or services provided to employees of donor organizations or partners of donor partnerships may be disregarded for substantiation and disclosure purposes.
 Nevertheless, the donee organization's disclosure statement must describe such goods or services.
 A good faith estimate of value is not needed.

 Museum J offers a basic membership benefits package for $40.
 It includes free admission and a 10% gift shop discount.
 Corporation K makes a $50,000 payment to J and in return, J offers K’s employees free admission, a t-shirt with J’s logo that costs J $4.50, and a 25% gift shop discount.
-Because the free admission is offered in both benefit packages and the value of the t-shirts is insubstantial, Museum J's disclosure statement need not value the free admission benefit or the t-shirts.
+Because the free admission is a privilege that can be exercised frequently and is offered in both benefit packages, and the value of the t-shirts is insubstantial, Museum J's disclosure statement need not value or mention the free admission benefit or the t-shirts.
 However, because the 25% gift shop discount to K’s employees differs from the 10% discount offered in the basic membership benefits package, J's disclosure statement must describe the 25% discount, but need not estimate its value.

 It is the responsibility of the donor: